slamice/wri/hipsters/first-draft/ch08 - Renee walk home, prof punch.md

 Renee told me to shut up.
 Prof turned a corner and escaped from us.
 Renee whispered, "You know, you deserve that."

 A second shock overcame me, "What?!"
-I shot her a hard look, but it couldn't penetrate anything.
+I shot her a hard look, but it didn't penetrate anything.

 "You know why.
 He's right, he's a better person than you.
 You're wrong about so many things but you just don't see it.
 You're not a nice guy, you need to know that."
 Her words stood in the air, dancing and stomping hard on my head, then crashed a car into it, sending it hurtling off a cliff.
 In angry awe I mulled these words over in my mouth like a baby's challenge and finally started caring enough to hate her.

 "Are you for real?!
 Is this real life?
 Do you understand what just fucking happened here?!
 Do you _understand_?"

 "PERFECTLY.
 EVERYTHING IS _FUCKING_ CLEAR.
 Look at _me_, I've overcome so much.
 He's right."
-And suddenly she marched home in what I only assumed was some kind of twisted convinced frustration.
+And suddenly she marched bakc to the apartment in what I only assumed was some kind of twisted convinced frustration.
 I stood there in shock.

 "You think you're a fucking Pariah?
 You think you're prudent?"